DaRussian1/DaRussian1/README.md

-if you are here you probably want the CPSB go to my only repo for it.
+if you are here you probably want the CPSB go to the other repo for it.